shuzhao-li-lab/asari/README.md

 - Use information on observed features and epdTrees in the first few samples to guide data extraction and assembly in the remaining data.

 Each sample is checked for mass accuracy.
-Mass calibration is done if systematic shift > 5 pm.

-Because peak detection uses lenient default parameters (high quality peaks used to guide major steps), weak signal reovery is not implemented nor desired.
-The missing peaks are considered under limit of detection.
-One can impute with minimal detected values in each feature (row) in downstream analysis.
+Each sample has a recorded function of mass calibration and a function of RT calibration.

 Use
 ===